mlm-games/twrp_galaxy_m02s/README.md

 - ✅ ADB and MTP access
 - ✅ Flashing of zip and image files
 - ✅ Backup and restore functions
-- ✅ Decryption of data partition (if applicable)
 - ✅ Battery level display

 ---